Tag: Delphi history

 The Naxian Sphinx figure, Delphi

-The giant Naxian Sphinx in Delphi:
+The Giant Naxian Sphinx in Delphi:

 a building at the Ancient Greek cult center of Delphi, in which the priests hosted the offerings from the city of Siphnos.
 The building stood on the “Sacred Way” road going through the Sanctuary of Apollo.

 Naxos, a wealthy island of the Cyclades, sent a gigantic offering to the Sanctuary of Apollo of Delphi – the statue of the mythical Sphinx.
-Its colossal size, imposing appearance and location in the sanctuary (near the rock of Sibyl commemorated political and artistic supremacy of Naxos in the Archaic era.
+Its colossal size, imposing appearance, and location in the sanctuary (near the rock of Sibyl commemorated the political and artistic supremacy of Naxos in the Archaic era.

-This demonic creature with the female face and enigmatic smile was supposed to be warding off the evil.
+This demonic creature with a female face and enigmatic smile was supposed to be warding off the evil.
 Placed on the capital of a 12.50m tall ionic column, the sphinx became the oldest element in the ionic order in Delphi.

 Greek Kouros